-You may have more tests including lab work or X-rays.
+Much of your care is the same.
+If you are overnight you may have more tests including lab work or X-rays.

 Rounds

 Your surgeon is the leader of your health care team.
 During your hospital stay, various members of your health care team may visit you.